 Ayurveda for GERD

-You might be suffering from a disease known as gastro-oesophageal reflux (GERD).
+You might be suffering from a disease known as gastro-oesophageal reflex (GERD).

 Ayurveda describes GERD as “Amlapitta,” which means the Pitta dosha component of the body that governs digestion has excess acidic levels, resulting in acid reflux and heartburn – Hrit Daha – as well as a bitter taste in the mouth – Tikta Udgara – and indigestion – Avipaka.
 As the concentration of acids in the gastrointestinal system stay high, the Kapha and Vata doshas are impeding, causing discomforting symptoms such as nausea, vomiting, bad breath/halitosis, chest pain, and trouble swallowing food, known as dysphagia.